istio/istio.io/content/en/blog/2025/istio-at-kubecon-eu/index.md

     caption="Istio Day Europe 2025, Project lightning talk"
     >}}

 There were several keynotes on the main stage where Istio was mentioned.
-At the opening day keynotes, Vasu Chandrasekhara from SAP announced the NeoNephos Foundation under the Linux Foundation Europe - a major step forward for Digital Sovereignty in Europe.
+At the opening day keynotes, Vasu Chandrasekhara, from SAP, announced the NeoNephos Foundation under the Linux Foundation Europe - a major step forward for Digital Sovereignty in Europe.

 {{< image width="75%"
     link="./kubecon-keynote-1.jpg"
     caption="KubeCon Europe 2025, Announcing NeoNephos"
     >}}

-Stephen Connolly shared HSBC’s journey with Kubernetes and also discussed plans to adopt Istio Ambient Mesh to save on costs.
-Ant Group, who won the CNCF end user award, also highlighted their Istio usage.
-Idit Levine and Keith Babo from solo.io announced a free cost saving estimator and migration tool for Istio Ambient Mesh.
-Faseela K had a Telco end user panel keynote on “Cloud Native Evolution in Telecom” with Vodafone, Orange and Swisscom, which again highlighted Istio usage for Telco Network Functions.
+Stephen Connolly shared HSBC’s journey with Kubernetes and also discussed plans to adopt Istio ambient mesh to save on costs.
+Ant Group, who won the CNCF End User Award, also highlighted their Istio usage.
+Idit Levine and Keith Babo, from Solo.io, announced a free cost-saving estimator and migration tool for Istio ambient mesh.
+Faseela K had a Telco end user panel keynote on “Cloud Native Evolution in Telecom” with Vodafone, Orange, and Swisscom, which again highlighted Istio usage for Telco Network Functions.

 {{< image width="75%"
     link="./kubecon-keynote-2.jpg"
     caption="KubeCon Europe 2025, Cloud Native evolution in Telecom"
     >}}

-Istio’s maintainer track session was also well received, where Raymond Wong from Forbes joined our maintainers Louis Ryan and Lin Sun to discuss about Forbe’s journey to Istio Ambient in production.
+Istio’s maintainer track session was also well received, where Raymond Wong, from Forbes, joined maintainers Louis Ryan and Lin Sun to discuss about Forbe’s journey to Istio ambient in production.
 It was a packed room with a lot of questions afterwards.

 {{< image width="75%"
     link="./maintainer-track.jpg"